๐ Executive Summary

 | Continuous Infusion | Steady-state concentration | 10-18% | 28% reduction | Meta-analysis evidence |

-Design: Randomized controlled trial comparing AUC-guided vs. trough-guided vancomycin dosing
+Design: Systematic review and meta-analysis of AUC-guided vs. trough-guided vancomycin dosing

 โ ๏ธ High-Risk Antibiotic Combinations: Mechanisms & Management